 The Whitley Advantage isn’t just one thing – it’s everything.

 If you were injured on the job, you might be seeking workers’ compensation.
 Unfortunately, many first-time claims are denied.
-When this happens, some people simply try to re-submit the same claim, which often results in the same outcome.
+When this happens, some people simply try to resubmit the same claim, which often results in the same outcome.

 Instead, consider reaching out to a skilled lawyer to discuss the steps to appealing a denied claim.
-With a dedicated workers’ compensation attorney from Durham on your side, you can rest assured that a valuable legal ally is working to secure the benefits you need.
+With a dedicated workers’ compensation attorney in Durham on your side, you can rest assured that a valuable legal ally is working to secure the benefits you need.

 The Circumstances for a Denial

-While numerous circumstances might cause a workers’ compensation claim to be denied, there are some common reasons.
-One of the most common reasons is when a worker fails to report their injury promptly to their employer.
+One of the most frequently occurring reasons is when a worker fails to report their injury promptly to their employer.
 In other circumstances, an employee might be at work but not acting under the scope of their employment.

 What to Do After a Denial